PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 </div>
 ```

-To implement pagination, place the button with the `ref` prop at the bottom of the page.
-Whenever the `inView` boolean value changes, fetch the next page of results.
+To implement the pagination, placed the button with the `ref` prop at the bottom of the page.
+Whenever the `inView` boolean value changes, fetches the next page of results.

 ## Liking System Problem